Court Reporters in Wichita, KS

 Ask about their equipment and backup plan.
 A professional reporter should carry redundant recording systems—stenotype machine plus digital backup, or multiple recording devices.
 If their single laptop dies, so does your deposition.
 Ask directly: “What happens if your primary equipment fails?”
 If they hesitate, move on.

 Confirm turnaround time in writing.
 “Rush” and “expedited” mean different things to different people.
 A rough draft in 3 days?
 Five business days for a clean transcript?
 Get it in the email confirmation.
-Court reporters in Wichita’s legal market are competitive enough that you can push for 48-hour turnaround on straightforward depositions—just expect to pay more for it.
+Court Reporters in Wichita’s legal market are competitive enough that you can push for 48-hour turnaround on straightforward depositions—just expect to pay more for it.

 Verify they know your subject matter.
 A reporter unfamiliar with oil and gas terminology (relevant to Kansas business) will spend hours cleaning up a transcript.
 Ask about their experience with your industry.
 The best ones keep specialized glossaries.